okranix/arr_suite/README.md

 Welcome to my Ansible role for setting up the *arr suite (Radarr, Sonarr, and more) using Docker and Traefik as the reverse proxy.
 This role automates the whole process, so you can spend less time configuring and more time managing your media!

-## What's Included?
+## What does it do?

 This role takes care of:
 * Deploying the *arr suite of services (Radarr, Sonarr, etc.) in Docker containers
 * Installing Plex Media Server in a Docker container
 * Setting up Traefik as the reverse proxy, with SSL termination and proper routing
-* Making sure everything runs smoothly on RedHat and Ubuntu 22.04
+* Making sure everything runs smoothly on RedHat

 Tested on:
 * RedHat
-* Ubuntu 22.04

 Before you dive in, make sure you have: